NI Safety Tip of the Week

 2. Annual 3‑Hour Duration Test

-This is one of the most important compliance checks.
+This is one of the most important compliance checks:

 Failures recorded and repaired

-Replacement batteries or fittings where required
+Batteries or fittings replaced where required

 4. Why Emergency Lighting Matters